mattmcspirit/azurestack/deployment/offline/README.md

 **General Guidance**
 * For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 15GB of files
-* **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files
+* **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files.
+Windows Server 2019 or any of the Windows Server Semi-Annual Channel releases (1709, 1803, 1809) are not validated for support with the database and App Service resource providers, so don't use those builds at this time.
+Use the Windows Server 2016 Evaluation release.

 The script will create a folder structure within your chosen **downloadPath**, and will create a copy of your ISO file, and include this within the download path also.
 By the end of the process, your download path will contain items (and subdirectories etc.):
 * ConfigASDKfiles (Directory)